xf05888/SanJoseCA-Map/README.md

-This map is based on the Openstreetmap (https://www.openstreetmap.org) and BigMap (https://bigmap.osmz.ru/)
+This map is powered by the OpenStreetMap (https://www.openstreetmap.org) and BigMap (https://bigmap.osmz.ru/)

 The download URL will be update very soon.